Cristiansotogarcia/huurly_1.0/README.md

 # Huurly: Streamlining the Rental Process

 Welcome to the Huurly project repository.
-Huurly is a platform designed to simplify the rental process for both landlords and tenants.
+Huurly is a platform designed to simplify the rental process for both landlords and tenants in the Dutch market, focusing on a unique reverse-search model: "Laat De Woning Jou Vinden" (Let The Home Find You).

+## Getting Started

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)